raspberrypi-guide/raspberrypi-guide.github.io/docs/networking/create-static-ip-address.md

 replacing the words in capital by what is desired.
 Now save the file by pressing `ctrl+x` then `y` to exit.

 ## Prioritising internet interface

-To make one internet interface have priority over the other, such as Ethernet over Wifi, add a `metric` number to each, with the higher metric being prioritised first.
+When you are using multiple internet interfaces, such as Ethernet over Wifi, it is important to make sure the internet interface has priority over the other such that you get a working internet connection.
+To do so, we need to add a `metric` number to each, with the higher metric being prioritised first.
 Open the `dhcpcd.conf` file:

 ```
 sudo nano /etc/dhcpcd.conf